365 Buttons, Zero Explanation: How Intentional Marketing Creates Memorable Brand Messaging

 Stretching it to fit more people.

-Until the message loses its meaning.
+Until the message loses its meaning, and you lose your connect with it.

-I’ve never worked with a client or student who didn’t want their content to be empowering.
 More than marketing, most business owners I know want their content to move people to action, leaving them feeling more capable and inspired than before.

 Yet—articulating messages fortified in encouragement and passion has proven tricky.